SantiagoYanezFerreiro/ZeroFoodWaste/README.md

 ### Modifications from the Original Wireframes

-• I thought it was better to speak about general information about the company like its mission, history and so on in a separate section called about us.
+• I thought it was better to include the general information about the company like its mission, history and so on in a separate section called about us.
 This way it won't deviate the attention of visitors from the main purposes of the page and the website will be better structured.